Bezos commits Amazon to rapidly cut fossil fuels, be carbon neutral by 2040

 The long-awaited disclosure of Amazon’s sustainability targets comes ahead of a Global Climate Strike on Friday, which more than 1,500 Amazon employees had planned to join, and an urgent United Nations climate summit beginning Monday.

-Amazon said it is ordering 100,000 electric delivery vehicles from Rivian, based in Plymouth, Mich., to be manufactured at a plant in Normal, Ill.
+Amazon said it is ordering the 100,000 electric delivery vehicles from Rivian, based in Plymouth, Mich., to be manufactured at a plant in Normal, Ill.
 Amazon earlier this year invested $440 million in the company — which also received a $500 million investment from Ford in April — and says those funds will be used to accelerate production, with the first vans expected to begin deliveries to Amazon customers in 2021 and the entire 100,000-vehicle fleet deployed by 2030.

 The company will attempt to reach 80% renewable energy by 2024, and 100% by 2040.